Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: A specialized Lyapunov theorem

-Here we present a Lyapunov theorem for the stability of one variable $w\in\mathbb{R}^m$ whose linear dynamics is controlled by a second variable $x$.
-This is applicable to both \cref{thm:shiftedmethod} and \cref{thm:shifted dimension}.
-The second part, whose proof follows that of similar results in \citet{khalil2002nonlinear}, is the so-called converse Lyapunov theorem, which states that under stronger conditions, it is always possible to find a Lyapunov function and that this $V$ is quadratic in $w$. \begin{lem} For a domain $\mathcal{B}\subset \mathbb{R}^n$, let $x(t)$ and $w(t)$ solve the ODE system
+Here we present a Lyapunov function lemma on stability of $w(t)\in\mathbb{R}^m$ whose ODE is linear in $w$ but depends generally on $x(t)$ whose evolution can be nonlinear.
+This lemma is used to prove \cref{thm:shiftedmethod,thm:shifted dimension}.
+The second part, whose proof follows similar proofs in \citet{khalil2002nonlinear}, is a so-called converse Lyapunov theorem that guarantees existence of a Lyapunov function under a sufficiently strong stability assumption. \begin{lem} Let $x(t)$ and $w(t)$ solve the ODE system